BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 Alright we managed to create an encrypted payload carrying our super secret feature, ready to be shipped with the code of the game.

-Now we need to reverse the transformation when the player finds the correct key, as we won't be able to execute it while encrypted.
+Now we need to reverse the transformation when the player finds the correct key, as it can't be executed while encrypted.

-For this we need another crypto helper (I promise those are the last ones)
+For this we need another crypto helper (I promise those are the last ones):

 ```js
 async function decryptSourceCode(